Bootstrap-Based Goodness-of-Fit Test for Parametric Families of Conditional Distributions: Parametric bootstrap method

 where $F^*_{Y,n}(t)$ denotes the ecdf of $\{\Ys\}_{i=1}^n$. \end{enumerate} \texttt{}

 The $p$-value $\P_{H_0}\qty(\norm{\tnproc} \ge A)$ is then approximated by $\probs{\norm{\tsnproc} \ge A}$ with $\P_n^*$ indicating the probability measure corresponding to the bootstrap random variables based on $n$ original observations.
 This approach is justified if the bootstrap process $\tsnproc$ converges to the same limit distribution as $\tnproc$.
 To prove a corresponding result, some additional assumptions are needed.
+Again, we first consider assumptions similar to those in \citet{andrews1997conditional} and in a second step provide stronger ones that are easier to verify in practice.